-This booklet contains your 2019 State of Delaware individual income tax forms and instructions.
+This booklet contains your 2021 State of Delaware individual income tax forms and instructions.
 Please note the following:

-- A new contribution checkoff has been added to the tax return.
-For details regarding this special fund and other organizations to which you may make a contribution, please see the last page of this booklet. - If you itemize your deductions for Delaware purposes, you are now required to complete and attach the Delaware Schedule A. - The Delaware Division of Revenue accepts online payments for personal income tax (estimated, final, extensions and balances due), gross receipts, withholding and licensing.
+- For details regarding organizations to which you may make a contribution, please see the last page of this booklet. - If you itemize your deductions for Delaware purposes, you are now required to complete and attach the Delaware Schedule A. - The Delaware Division of Revenue accepts online payments for personal income tax (estimated, final, extensions and balances due), gross receipts, withholding and licensing.
 Revenue accepts American Express, Discover, MasterCard and VISA for credit payments up to \$10,000.
 We also accept direct debit payments (without dollar limitation) from a checking or savings account.
 Funds cannot come from an account outside the United States.

 Refund Inquiry: You can check the status of your refund by visiting revenue.delaware.gov.
 Select "Check the Status of Your Refund."
 You will need your SSN and the requested 'Net Refund' amount to complete your inquiry.
-You may also call (866) 276-2353 (toll free) for information on your refund status.